karlvr/consistent.js/README.md

 #### General
 * `parent()` returns the parent scope, or null if there is no parent scope.
+* `children()` returns an array containing the immediate child scopes of this scope.
 * `options([node])` returns the options object for the given node, or for the scope as a whole.
 Note that you can modify the returned options object, but changes to the scope’s options will not affect node options.

 ### Scope properties